-- Activity variables: interpolated real and nominal GDP (12-month moving average of the fiscal year GDP data)9 and large-scale manufacturing index (LSM). - Exchange rate: nominal effective exchange rate (NEER). - Wheat support price: guaranteed minimum government purchase price.
+- CPI: overall consumer price index the percentage change of which is also termed "headline inflation." - Monetary variables: Broad money; private sector credit; 6-month treasury bill (T-bill) rate (State Bank of Pakistan (SBP)'s key policy rate). - Activity variables: interpolated real and nominal GDP (12-month moving average of the fiscal year GDP data); and the large scale manufacturing index (LSM). - Exchange rate: nominal effective exchange rate (NEER). - Wheat support price: guaranteed minimum government purchase price.

-The basic correlations between the variables are shown in Table 1.
+Basic correlations between the variables are shown in Table 1.

 The log levels of all variables are non-stationary.
 Most variables are integrated of order one (Table 2).
-However, somewhat surprisingly, our interpolated real and nominal GDP series are integrated of order two.
+However, our interpolated real and nominal GDP series are integrated of order two.
 This would suggest that our GDP series cannot be part of a long-run cointegrating relationship with other variables that are only integrated of order one.
-Alternatively, the LSM may be a meaningful proxy for the activity variable.10
+Alternatively, the LSM may be a meaningful proxy for the activity variable.